taz-j/ReptileCove/README.md

 <summary><strong>Admin</strong></summary>
 <ul>
 <li>As an admin I want to be able to sign up/in so I can create blog posts</li>
+<li>As an admin I want to be able to edit blog posts so I can update any changes I need to make (e.g spelling errors/photos)</li>
+<li>As an admin I want to be able to delete a blog post so it doesnt appear on the site</li>
 <li>As an admin I want to have full access of the site so I can remove any inapppropriate posts, and moderate user interaction</li>
+<li>As an admin I want to be able to delete adoption listings made by other users if the listing does not meet the requirements, or has been adopted out or has passed</li>
 </ul>
 </details>